FrazeColder/feather_icons_svg/README.md

 pictures.
 This makes it possible to customize icon properties in runtime (stroke width etc.).

 ## Difference to the original package
 I have added a `fill` property to this package, so you can use the iconic feather icons also as solid icons.
-Doesn't work on all icons!
+You can either pass `true` so the icon will be filled with the color which is already provided via the `color` property, or you can simply pass you own Color to the `fill` property.

 ## Usage